Tabitha Smith: Weapon X and the X-Force mini

 When Cable discovers hints regarding the existence of a revamped Weapon X program, one designed to use mutants to hunt down and intern other mutants, he creates an organization to investigate the program and the existence of its internment camp, Neverland.
-He dubs the organization the Underground and invites Meltdown to join his elite group.
-Ultimately, Cable's Underground group is joined by Weapon X agent Brent Jackson, who hopes to stage a coup against the project's Director and has formed his own resistance group with fellow agents Washout, Marrow, Wild Child, and Sauron.
-Jackson betrays the Underground team however after the coup is successful and alters/wipes their memories of the events.
+He dubs the organization "the Underground" and invites Meltdown to join his elite group.
+Ultimately, Cable's Underground group is joined by Weapon X agent Brent Jackson, who hopes to stage a coup against the project's director and has formed his own resistance group with fellow agents Washout, Marrow, Wild Child, and Sauron.
+Jackson betrays the Underground team, however, after the coup is successful and alters/wipes their memories of the events.

-Sometime thereafter, Cable learns of another threat to mutant-kind, the voracious creatures known as the Skornn, a creature that was going to threaten Earth.
-He gathers and reunites X-Force to deal with them.
-Meltdown is among the former members he recruits.
-While both Cannonball and Sunspot are also involved in the conflict, Tabitha's feelings for either weren't brought up.
-However, she reveals to have learned a new trick with her mutant powers when she channeled one of her time bombs through Shatterstar's blade straight into the chest of a seemingly unbeatable opponent.
-After the Skornn was also defeated, some of X-Force remained together, assisting Cable on Providence, an island nation he created.
-Afterward, she helps them attack the headquarters of the Black Box, though the occupant turns out to be a robot.

 Tabitha is one of the few mutants who retain her powers after the events of M-Day.